jedisct1/libsodium-doc/helpers/README.md

 ```

 The `sodium_base642bin()` function decodes a Base64 string using the given
-variant, and an optional set of characters to ignore (typically: whitespaces and
+variant and an optional set of characters to ignore (typically: whitespaces and
 newlines).

 If `b64_end` is not `NULL`, it will be set to the address of the first byte after